Wouter's computer stuff: wanted

 - BBC micro service manual, july 1984

-- I've long tried to find Lincoln systems Aid (debugger), the ROM image is in the archive, but no manual.
-At the time that it was advertised in the magazines, I wrote my own debugger and made its screen output similar to what I saw of Aid in the ads!
+- I've long tried to find Lincoln systems Aid (debugger), actually not long since I published my BBC micro site in 1995, I put a wanted notice for this.
+The ROM image is in the archive, but no manual.
+At the time that it was advertised in the magazines (1983-1984), I wrote my own debugger and made its screen output similar to what I saw of Aid in the ads!
 Surely it must have been sold?
 Why have I never encountered it?
 Was it so poor that everyone threw it away?
-I'd be interested in scans of the manual, but if anyone has an original for sale I'm interested in that too.
+I'd be interested in scans of the manual, but if anyone has an original for sale, then I'm interested.

 - Software, on disk: